LEOFF Benefit Enhancements

 • You need to change your direct deposit information (any new direct deposit information you provide will also apply to any ongoing pension payments)

 If we don’t receive your completed election form by Jan.
 5, 2023, you will receive your benefit enhancement funds the same way you are currently receiving your monthly benefit beginning Jan.
 13, 2023.

 Frequently Asked Questions

-2 – I was active in LEOFF Plan 2 before the bill passed and before Feb.
+2 – I was active but not retired in LEOFF Plan 2 before the bill passed and before Feb.
 1, 2021.
 What additional pension benefits are available to me?

 3 – I joined LEOFF Plan 2 after Feb.
 1, 2021.
 What additional pension benefits will I be eligible for at retirement?